1216 results found

 California Governor's Office of Business and Economic Development

-California consistently creates more business and economic opportunity than any other region in the world.
-The Governor's Office provides no-cost, confidential services for incentive and grant navigation, guiding businesses through available tax credits, grants, and financing assistance options.
+California provides various business incentives to encourage expansion or relocation to the state.
+The Governor's Office of Business and Economic Development offers confidential services for navigating incentive and grant options, with business consultants guiding businesses through available tax credits, grants, and financing assistance.

 This California Business Incentives List provides information on various state programs designed to support business development.
 These programs offer funding, tax credits, and rebates to qualified businesses and projects across different sectors.